-Heading into 2020, there was little doubt that the U.S. presidential election would be the biggest story of the year.
-The coronavirus pandemic drastically changed that narrative, pushing the election aside as a health care crisis triggered the worst economic downturn since the Great Depression.
+Heading into 2020, the U.S. presidential election looked set to be one of the biggest stories of the year.
+The coronavirus pandemic drastically changed that narrative, pushing politics aside as a health care crisis triggered the worst economic downturn since the Great Depression.

-Many pundits are predicting defeat for the president, but it’s far too early for investors to anchor on that outcome, says Capital Group veteran political economist Matt Miller.
+Many pundits are already predicting a resounding defeat for the incumbent president, but it’s far too early for investors to anchor on that outcome, says Capital Group veteran political economist Matt Miller.

 “We have more than three months to go before the election.
 That’s a lifetime in politics,” Miller says.
 “Given the rapid pace of developments and a compressed news cycle, we could have many turns of the wheel between now and November.
 In my view, the race will tighten as the Republican and Democratic campaigns shift into overdrive.”